Alabama Average Medical Malpractice Settlement

 Alabama Medical Malpractice Settlements and Verdicts

-• $21,000,000 Verdict (2023 Alabama): Infant was born with with Hirschsprung’s Disease in the rectum, and subsequently died due to sepsis after presenting to an emergency room with signs and symptoms of colonic obstruction.
-The lawsuit contended that the emergency room nurses and doctors deviated from the standard of care in failing to timely diagnose and treat colonic obstruction and/or Hirschsprung’s Disease, failing to perform an adequate physical examination or diagnostic work-up of the infant, failing to order a barium enema, and negligently diagnosing him as suffering from simple constipation.
+• $21,000,000 Verdict (2023 Alabama): The infant was born with Hirschsprung’s Disease in the rectum and subsequently died due to sepsis after presenting to an emergency room with signs and symptoms of colonic obstruction.
+The lawsuit contended that the emergency room nurses and doctors deviated from the standard of care in failing to timely diagnose and treat colonic obstruction and Hirschsprung’s Disease, failing to perform an adequate physical examination or diagnostic workup of the infant, failing to order a barium enema, and negligently diagnosing him as suffering from simple constipation.

 • $300,000 Settlement (2022 Alabama): The plaintiff, a female high school student, was supposed to have surgery to repair a torn meniscus in his right knee, but the defendant surgeon mistakenly performed the surgical procedure on his left knee instead.
-The right knee had been marked in pre-op but the left knee had been prepped for surgery.
-The case settled for $300k.
+The right knee had been marked in pre-op, but the left knee had been prepped for surgery.
+The case settled for $300,000.
+A part of the settlement amount in a case like this is the plaintiff’s youth.
+Young plaintiffs get higher payouts in a malpractice claim like this.

 • 2$30,000,000 Verdict (2019 Alabama): A 24-year-old man’s estate alleged that he died in the emergency room while waiting for a surgeon.
 He was brought to the emergency room after having sustained a gunshot wound to his back.
 The on-call trauma surgeon was notified of the man’s condition before he arrived.
-Upon his arrival, the surgeon was paged to go to the emergency room.
-He responded that he was in the middle of surgery and told the ER physician to page another surgeon.
+Upon arrival, the surgeon was paged to the emergency room.
+He responded that he was in surgery and told the ER physician to page another surgeon.
 No other surgeons were available, and he was paged again.
 The surgeon responded that he had just begun another surgery.
 Upon being paged again, he directed the ER physician to transfer to another hospital because his injuries were too severe to treat at the hospital.
-The surgeon then notified the emergency room staff that he would come to the ER for a surgical consultation.
+The surgeon notified the emergency room staff that he would visit the ER for a surgical consultation.
 However, he never arrived, and the man died ten minutes later.
-His estate sued the trauma surgeon and the hospital for failing to timely diagnose and treat the man’s condition and falling to order an immediate surgical procedure.
+His estate sued the trauma surgeon and the hospital for failing to timely diagnose and treat the man’s condition and failing to order an immediate surgical procedure.
 The Tuscaloosa County jury ruled in favor of the estate and awarded $30,000,000 in punitive damages.

 Alabama Medical Malpractice Laws